web-infra-dev/rspack-website/docs/en/misc/roadmap.md

 ### Persistent Cache Support

-Persisten Cache can significantly optimize the performance of a project's warm compilation.
-Even though Rspack is currently able to achieve good performance on most projects, Persisten Cache can still provide a significant performance boost on some very large projects, and we plan to support this feature in the future.
+Persistent Cache can significantly optimize the performance of a project's warm compilation.
+Even though Rspack is currently able to achieve good performance on most projects, Persistent Cache can still provide a significant performance boost on some very large projects, and we plan to support this feature in the future.